X2CommunityCore/X2WOTCCommunityHighlander/README.md

 Before using noseekfreeloading a few things need to be done to ensure it actually runs without crashing.

+You need to install the XCOM 2 War of the Chosen SDK obviously, and also opt-in to download the 'full content' for it (54 GB).
+You opt-in by using the 'Betas' menu in Steam, it shouldn't require a code to do so.

 After you've installed the XCOM 2 War of the Chosen SDK, it's important you ensure symlinks from the main XCOM2 folder point to the same folders within the SDK.
 Delete the following folders/links if they exist: